Inspections & Inventories

 What is fair wear and tear?

-“Reasonable use of the premises by the tenant and the ordinary operation of natural forces.”
+The term fair wear and tear is defined by the House of Lords as the "reasonable use of the premises by the tenant and the ordinary operation of natural forces."

+In practical terms, it refers to the gradual and expected deterioration of a property and its contents that occurs over time, especially when it is occupied and in regular use.
 Think of faded curtains, worn carpet in a hallway, or paintwork that becomes dull after years of sunlight.
 These are natural consequences of someone living in the home.
 Even in the cleanest and most careful households, things wear out.

-Fair wear and tear is not about neglect or damage, it is about ageing and normal usage.
+Fair wear and tear is not about neglect or damage; it is about ageing and normal usage.
 Crucially, it relates to the condition of an item or surface, not its cleanliness.
 So while the carpet may be worn, it still needs to be cleaned.
 A tenant is not allowed to leave the property dirty simply because a carpet is old.

 Examples of fair wear and tear vs tenant damage